 Closest Hotels: While there are plenty of great hotels in DC, Marriott’s Courtyard Washington Convention Center Hotel is literally (diagonally) across the street.

-The home of Texas Rangers Baseball was home to Texas’ biggest Christmas market for five years, from 2011 to 2016.
-This year, the Texas Christkindl Market becomes part of Enchant at Globe Life Park.
-The massive display of Christmas lights makes its U.S. debut with the “World’s Largest Christmas Light Maze & Market.”
-Other attractions include a Skating Pond, Santa’s Palace, the tallest Christmas Tree in north Texas, and live entertainment every night.
+Last year, Enchant turned Globe Life Park, the home of Texas Rangers Baseball, into a winter wonderland.
+This year, Enchant returns to Arlington, and debuts in Seattle at Safeco Field!
+The massive display of Christmas lights in both cities is billed as the “World’s Largest Christmas Light Maze & Market.”
+Other attractions include a Skating Pond, Santa’s Palace, and live entertainment every night.

 Nearby Attractions: AT&T Stadium and Six Flags over Texas